-- a. the Act: Wet op het Hoger Onderwijs en Wetenschappelijk onderzoek [Higher Education and Research Act]. - b. student: a person enrolled at the university for the purpose of taking modules and/or examinations and the final assessment leading to the conferral of a university degree. - c. module: a teaching unit or other part of the degree programme within the meaning of the Act. - d. practical: a practical exercise, as referred to in Art.
-7.13 of the Act, in one of the following forms: - research or assignments - participation in a field trip or excursion - participation in a project - completion of an internship or traineeship - participation in another educational activity designed to teach certain skills - a written report of a research project - a written final degree project - a written thesis, paper or draft. - e. final assessment: the final assessment of the degree programme. - f.
-ECTS: credits in accordance with the European Credit Transfer and Accumulation System (1 ECTS equals 28 hours of study). - g. semester: part of the academic year, either commencing on 1 September and ending on a date to be determined by the Executive Board on or around 31 January, or commencing on the aforementioned date determined by the Executive Board and ending on 31 August. - h. course catalogue: a document containing information about the degree programme and relevant regulations applicable to students. - i. colloquium: lecture about a discipline related subject based on scientific literature - j.
+- a. the Act: Wet op het Hoger Onderwijs en Wetenschappelijk onderzoek [Higher Education and Research Act]. - b. student: a person enrolled at the university for the purpose of taking modules and/or examinations and the final assessment leading to the conferral of a university degree. - c. module: a teaching unit or other part of the degree programme within the meaning of the Act. - d. practical: a learning-by-doing exercise, as referred to in Art.
+7.13 of the Act, - e. final assessment: the final assessment of the degree programme. - f.
+ECTS: credits in accordance with the European Credit Transfer and Accumulation System (1 ECTS equals 28 hours of study). - g. semester: part of the academic year, either commencing on 1 September and ending on a date to be determined by the Executive Board on or around 31 January, or commencing on the aforementioned date determined by the Executive Board and ending on 31 August. - h. study guide: a document containing information about the degree programme and relevant regulations applicable to students. - i. colloquium: lecture about a discipline related subject based on scientific literature - j.
 HBO-applicant: a student with a bachelor degree in Applied Sciences.